 Click the Green "Create Server" Button

-Oh wait, another $10 word to employ here…check this out: The Cloud Portal was formulated in a way that truly gives clients the ability to carry out advanced and complex web hosting processes with (…get ready for it…wait for it…) APLOMB*.
-I think that might even qualify as a $25 word because I have legitimately never heard anything like it my whole life…fortunately, words like this just fall into my lap…and by “fall into my lap,” I mean come to me after I google “WORDS THAT MAKE ME SOUND SMART” (in all caps, just like that).
-I know what you’re thinking: “Hey, you told us why the Cloud Portal is the most sensational thing since sliced bread, but now PLEASE, PLEEEEASE explain why Hostwinds is the other most sensational thing since sliced bread!”
+Oh wait, another $10 word to employ here…check this out: The Cloud Portal was formulated in a way that genuinely gives clients the ability to carry out advanced and complex web hosting processes with (…get ready for it…wait for it…) APLOMB*.
+I think that might even qualify as a $25 word because I have legitimately never heard anything like it my whole life…fortunately, comments like this fall into my lap…and by "fall into my lap," I mean come to me after I google "WORDS THAT MAKE ME SOUND SMART" (in all caps, just like that).
+I know what you're thinking: "Hey, you told us why the Cloud Portal is the most sensational thing since sliced bread, but now PLEASE, PLEEEEASE explain why Hostwinds is the other most sensational thing since sliced bread!"
 Great point!
-As I do in the concluding paragraph of nearly every single blog post, time to take a moment to talk about why Hostwinds is, as the youth say, “TOO LEGIT TO QUIT.”
+As I do in the concluding paragraph of nearly every single blog post, time to take a moment to talk about why Hostwinds is, as the youth say, "TOO LEGIT TO QUIT."
 Here it goes:

 Hostwinds literally AND figuratively are too legit to quit.
 Our support team is here for you 24/7/365 with absolutely no exceptions.
 What's more?
 (Dad joke approaching…brace yourself:) Speaking of server minus the r, the Hostwind Team cares about serving our community.
 We are compelled to serve.